-Flutist Susan Greenberg was a member of the LA Chamber Orchestra for 36 years where she was a frequent soloist on both ﬂute and piccolo and even alto flute.
-She has also appeared as guest soloist with the San Francisco and Oakland Symphonies, the Santa Monica Symphony, the Napa Valley Symphony, and at the Hollywood Bowl.
+Flutist Susan Greenberg enjoys a versatile career as soloist, chamber musician, symphony player, and recording artist.
+The Los Angeles Times has described her playing as "brilliant," "elegant" and "supple," and has lauded her "panache" and "musical projection."
+During her 36 years with the LA Chamber Orchestra, she was a frequent soloist on both ﬂute and piccolo, premiering a concerto for piccolo by Bruce Broughton and performing a concerto for ﬂute, alto ﬂute and piccolo written for her by Gernot Wolfgang.
+Ms. Greenberg has also appeared as guest soloist with the San Francisco and Oakland Symphonies, the Santa Monica Symphony, the Napa Valley Symphony, and at the Hollywood Bowl.
+Presently she is the principal ﬂutist with the Santa Monica Symphony and the Vicente Chamber Orchestra.
 She has performed with the Los Angeles Philharmonic, L.A.
-Opera, New York City Opera, American Ballet Theater, Joffrey Ballet, as well as at the Casals, Ojai and Martha's Vineyard Music Festivals.
+Opera, New York City Opera, American Ballet Theater, as well as at the Casals, Ojai and Martha's Vineyard Music Festivals.
 Ms. Greenberg was the principal ﬂutist for the Hollywood Bowl Orchestra's tour of Japan, and has received the "Most Valuable Player" award on the ﬂute from the National Association of Recording Arts and Sciences.
-She received both her B.A., cum laude, and her M.A. from UCLA, and is presently the ﬂute professor at Pepperdine University.
-She has alto taught at California Institute of the Arts and Occidental College.
-Ms. Greenberg is the Co-Artistic Director of Chamber Music Palisades, now celebrating its 21st season.
-Ms. Greenberg has recorded over 500 motion pictures and is the flutist for The Simpsons television show.
+She received both her B.A., cum laude, and her M.A. from UCLA.
+She won a scholarship to the Academy of the West and to Tanglewood.
+Ms. Greenberg is presently the ﬂute professor at Pepperdine University and Santa Monica College.
+She has also taught at California Institute of the Arts, Occidental College and El Camino College.
+She is the Co-Artistic Director of Chamber Music Palisades, now celebrating its twenty-ﬁrst season.
+Ms. Greenberg has recorded for over 500 motion pictures and many TV television shows, including the Simpsons for 25 years.